sysopswork/sysopswork-python/README.md

 # SysOpsWork

-**SysOpsWork** python package is used to simplify communication with [SysOpsWork] (https://sysopswork.com) system.
+**SysOpsWork** python package is used to simplify communication with SysOpsWork (https://sysopswork.com) system.

 ## Installing SysOpsWork

 SysOpsWork is available on PyPI.
-Most of the time, SysOpsWork ptyhon package will be installed as part of a Dockerfile:
+SysOpsWork python package is installed as part of a Dockerfile:

 ```console
 RUN pip3 install sysopswork
 ```

+The command might differ depending on the container image used.

 SysOpsWork officially supports Python 3.9+.